rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-0-set-of-sets.md

 * `(V unrelated-to W) := not (V related-to W)`
 * `(V unrelated-to W) <-> (W unrelated-to V)`

-Note that the definition of the "(un-|strictly-)related-to" terms is intended to shift ones focus away from the elements the sets contain.
-That is, the focus is shifted towards the relationships the sets have with each other.
+Note that the definition of the "related-to" terms is intended to shift ones focus away from the elements the sets contain.
+That is, the focus is shifted towards the relationship two sets have with each other.

 <!-- ======================================================================= -->
 ## disjoint, coupled, overlap